ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 - `type` (string, required) Either `boolean` (an on/off toggle), `positive_integer` (an input box that only allows 0 and above), `integer` (an input box that allows any integer) `string` (up to 100 chars),`color` (a browser color input that returns a hex code), `table` (list of elements, where user can add custom elements, remove existing ones and change order of them) or `select` (see `potential_values`).
 - `default` (string, required) The default value for the option.
 A boolean, string, or number, depending on the specified type.
 - `min`/`max` (number, optional for `positive_integer`, `integer`, and `string` types only) For integers, the minimum/maximum value allowed, and for strings, the minimum/maximum allowed length of the value.
+- `untranslated` (boolean, optional for `string` type only) Whether the value of `default` should not be sent for tranlations.
+By default it is.
 - `potentialValues` (array of objects, required for `select` type only) Array of objects, with properties `id`, the value received from `addon.settings.get()`, and `name`, the user-visible option text.
 - `allowTransparency` (boolean, required for `color` type only) Whether the user should be allowed to enter transparent colors or not.
 - `row` (array of objects, only for `table` type).
 Every element in table contains this array of objects.
 Each object should contain: `name`, `id`, `type` (any setting type other than `table`) and `default`.
 For example: